johnholloway77/simple_web_server/README.md

 Replace [options] with any applicable flags and [path] with the directories or files you want to analyze.
 The program will list the contents of the specified directory, formatted according to the provided options.

-−c *dir* Allow execution of CGIs from the given directory.
+**−c *dir*** Allow execution of CGIs from the given directory.

-−d Enter debugging mode.
+**−d** Enter debugging mode.
 That is, do not daemonize, only accept one connection at a time and enable logging to stdout.

-−i *address* Bind to the given IPv4 or IPv6 address.
+**−i *address*** Bind to the given IPv4 or IPv6 address.
 If not provided, sws will listen on all IPv4 and IPv6 addresses on this host.

-−l *file* Log all requests to the given file.
+**−l *file*** Log all requests to the given file.
 See LOGGING for details.

-−p *port* Listen on the given port.
+**−p *port*** Listen on the given port.
 If not provided, sws will listen on port 8080.

-Once the server is running it can be accessed in a browser with http://localhost:[port number]
+Once the server is running it can be accessed in a browser with http://localhost:[portnumber].
+If using the setup script, the server will load the index.html file in the directory.

 ## Closing the application